 It's a new year, a new day, a new...
 EVERYTHING!

 And we're here to help.
 GSUSA will debut the exciting new Girls Guide to Girl Scouting this fall, however, we know many troop leaders and volunteers need help planning right now.
-Don't forget, we have a great opportunity for you to get help from many sources at once: attend one of our 5 regional fall membership kick-offs!
-Click here for more on the kick-offs.
+Looking for training?

 Here are some other suggestions for you as you go about planning your new year: